tgabrielmihai/Pet-Care-Manager-FullStack/README.md

 ## Academic Context

-This project was developed for the Advanced Database Systems course and focuses on combining modern web technologies with advanced database programming concepts.
+This project was developed for the "Database systems" course and focuses on combining modern web technologies with advanced database programming concepts.

 ---